From Apple to Canva: An interview with Guy Kawasaki

 Steve had this ability to "see around the corner" when it came to products and markets in the tech space.
 He believed that "the action is on the next curve" and this helped him to create several products that were ahead of their time.

-The ability to see around corners and follow his convictions around products that he felt would dramatically improve people's lives helped Apple push technological frontiers.
+The ability to see around corners and follow his convictions about products that he felt would dramatically improve people's lives helped Apple push technological frontiers.

 I recommend checking it out.